tpaseka/IXPantiSpoofer/README.md

 - Download IRR set with bgpq3 and aggregate with aggregate/aggregate6 (to be scripted)
 - munge data so that you have files of:
   - each AS-SET (named by AS SET or ASN)
-  - irr-mac CSV file, containing mac address and AS-SET name (or file-name where AS-SET contents are)
+  - mac-irr CSV file, containing mac address and AS-SET name (or file-name where AS-SET contents are)
 - aggregate data in AS-SETs for least entries (least specific routes).
 - Receives sflow packets in text format from sflowtool
 - Matches MAC address to IRR set and checks if IP address is member of IRR set.